 Learn to make Garlic Tandoori Roti Recipe | How To Make Tandoori Roti recipe with step-by-step video instructions.
 Tandoori Roti is a very popular Indian flatbread.
 Garlic Tandoori roti is a fragrant and delicious Indian flatbread which is made from whole-wheat flour which is usually made in a clay oven called a tandoor.

-Garlic Tandoori Roti!
+What is Garlic Tandoori Roti?

-Who doesn’t like homemade bread???
+Who doesn’t like homemade bread?
 For one, I very much love homemade breads.
 I always try to make breads at home, as they come with fresh baking aroma, and are so soft and buttery.

 It’s a great story of what happened today.